aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

 TODO

-### Create a VM on DigitalOcean with Ubuntu-server 20.04.2 LTS 64-bit
+### Create a Droplet on DigitalOcean

 TODO

+* Ubuntu-server 20.04.2 LTS 64-bit

 ### Login to the VM via SSH